-Faith, alongside her mother, were running in the woods towards the source of the sounds they heard minutes prior.
+Faith, alongside her mother, was running in the woods toward the source of the sounds they heard minutes prior.

 “I can’t tell exactly where it came from, just that it was somewhere over in this direction.”
 Pam stated.
 “Faith, you go left and I’ll go right.
 Do not engage anyone or anything you come across.
 Call me immediately.”

 “Got it.”
 Faith agreed to her mother’s terms.
 Pam smiled and patted Faith on the back.
 The two went their separate ways.

 Faith ran for about two minutes before she came across a clearing.
 Unknown to her, this was the same clearing where the confrontation just occurred.
 Also unknown to her, was the fact that the area seemed to be restored for a second time.

 “There had to be trees knocked down.
 What else could that noise have been?”
 Faith began to walk around the area cautiously, trying to find anything out of place.

 Faith stopped dead in her tracks.
 Seemingly out of nowhere, a figure appeared across the clearing.
 It wore a hood, and seemed to have a circular mask that looked like a clock, minus the numbers and hands.

 A memory erupted in Faith’s mind.
 Years ago, there was a fire at her house.
 The fire injured Emma severely and almost killed the two of them.
 However, the very same figure that now stood before her was in that fire.

 Faith’s eyes widened.
 “Are… are you from… back then?”
 Faith asked.
 The figure stood motionless.
 Faith took a step forward.